Skip to Main Content

 From there, contact your state’s Department of Motor Vehicles or visit its website to learn how sales tax is calculated on leased cars in your state.
 You will then know what to expect for sales tax when you buy out your lease.
 If you’d prefer a more definite picture of how much you may be paying, you may want to consult a tax professional.

-Another factor to consider is the car’s condition at the end of the lease.
-If you exceed your mileage allowance or your car has excessive wear and tear, you may get hit with additional fees if you turn your car in.
-Depending on the amount you’ll be charged, it may make sense to do a lease buyout.
+• The car is in good condition: If you exceed your mileage allowance or your car’s condition isn’t great, you may get hit with additional fees if you turn your car in.
+Depending on the amount you’ll be charged, a lease buyout may cut out a few costs.

-Deciding whether to buy your leased car hinges on several factors.
+Deciding whether to take out an auto loan to buy your leased car hinges on several factors.
 Knowing whether you have to pay sales tax — and how much — when you buy your leased car can help you decide if it makes sense for you.
 Laws vary by state, so check your lease paperwork and your state’s Department of Motor Vehicles for the regulations on sales tax where you live.

 Remember, too, that you can turn in a leased car or do a buyout of your leased car at any franchised dealer that carries your brand.
 If you’re uncomfortable working with the dealer you originally leased the car through, simply take your business to another dealership.